-When you don’t have enough money in your CommBank transaction account (Smart Access, Everyday Offset, Streamline or Complete Access), our Overdraw feature may make extra funds available temporarily so that any direct debits or cheques you may have written can go through.
+When you don’t have enough money in your CommBank transaction account (Smart Access, Everyday Offset, Streamline or Complete Access), our Overdraw feature may make extra funds available temporarily so that certain payments can go through.

 Are there Overdraw fees?

-If your CommBank transaction account (Smart Access, Everyday Offset, Streamline or Complete Access) is overdrawn by midnight (Sydney/Melbourne time), an Overdrawing Approval fee and interest charges may apply.
+If your CommBank transaction account (Smart Access, Everyday Offset, Streamline or Complete Access) is overdrawn by midnight (Sydney/Melbourne time), an Overdrawing Approval fee and interest charges may apply on the overdrawn amount.
 Check our current rates and fees.

 How to switch off account overdraw feature?

-Call us 24/7 on 13 2221 to turn off our Overdraw feature, or visit your nearest branch.
-If you choose to switch off our Overdraw feature, any payments that exceed the money available in your account will be dishonoured.
+Give us a call to turn off our Overdraw feature, or visit your nearest branch.
+If you choose to switch off our Overdraw feature, any Direct Debits, Cheques or Scheduled BPAY® payments that exceed the money available in your account will be dishonoured and any card purchases will be declined.
 A dishonour fee may apply.
 Check our current fees.

-You can also avoid going into overdraw by bringing your account back into credit by midnight (Sydney/Melbourne time) on the same day.
+You can also avoid Overdrawing Approval fees and interest charges by bringing your account back into credit by midnight (Sydney/Melbourne time) on the same day.

 Helping you manage your money

-As a one-off, our overdraw feature can help you avoid late bill payment fees.
+Our Overdraw feature (at the Bank’s discretion) can help you avoid late bill payment fees.
 But there are ways we can help you manage your money so you don’t overdraw your account.